What do you think when you hear the word “buzz” in business?

 The best examples of having to “recreate buzz” are with restaurants.
 Let’s face it, not all restaurants desire to create culinary perfections or to be the best of the best.
 A lot of restaurants have a niche to serve a particular demographic.
 This provides many examples of how to re-create buzz around your establishment.
 Here are a few examples of items we have done in the past.

 “Under New Management” — How many times have you driven by a restaurant and saw a blaring sign on the outside announcing the management staff has turned over or that new ownership has taken over?
-These signs make me chuckle for a number of reasons which I will divulge at a later date.
-However, the idea is to get customers back into the door!
+The idea is to get customers back into the door!
 Who knows if management changed over?
+(I would hope so!!)
 Announcing they had a turnover in staff (intentional or not intentional) may make a difference to some people.
 This is a tactic to solely bring customers back into the restaurant.
 Remember, this tactic ONLY gets them into the door ONCE if you are still not delivering..
 They won’t return or talk about the differences!

-“Elite Members”– Creating a members only type of feel at your restaurant gets people talking.
+“Elite Members”– Creating a members only type of feel at your restaurant or any type of business for that matter gets people talking.
 Everyone wants to go to the “underground” wine tasting which happens once a month for invites only.
 Partnering with a local wine store to create a discount on the wines that were offered in the tasting gets people TALKING about your restaurant.
 What if your restaurant doesn’t specialize in wine?
 Just look at other options that would make you the talk of the town such as a preview of new menu items.